theophilusgordon/theophilusgordon/ReadMe.md

 # 💫 About Me:
-I am a Full Stack Engineer with experience in building websites and web applications. <br>Specialized in JavaScript and TypeScript programming.  <br>Currently learning to master Java which is my favorite language.<br>Also learning C#.<br>Love to teach coding to newbies.
+I am a Full Stack Engineer with experience in building websites and web applications. <br>Currently learning to master Java which is my favorite language. <br>Specialized in JavaScript and TypeScript programming.  <br>Love to teach coding to newbies. <br>Also learning C#.

 ## 🌐 Socials: